Frequently Asked Questions (FAQ)

 Q: Can I donate to a specific Chaplain?

 A: WVFRC is not an umbrella organization, therefore we do not maintain individual accounts for Chaplains.
-All Chaplains are required raise support to help WVFRC fund their salaries and operational expenses.
-As we serve our Fathers mission as one family, we all pour into the same pail from which we are all able to draw.
+All Chaplains are required to raise support to help WVFRC fund their salaries and operational expenses.
+As we serve our mission as one family, we all pour into the same pale for which we are all able to draw from.

 Q: Which churches are partnered with WVFRC?